wae10/optimal-portfolio/README.md

 ## Common Issues
 ### Solver / GLPK Related
-I ran into an issue with this on Mac when trying to incorporate the PyPortfolioOpt module.
+I ran into an issue with this on Mac when trying to incorporate the PyPortfolioOpt package.
 This fixed it:
 ```
 brew install gsl fftw suite-sparse glpk
 git clone https://github.com/cvxopt/cvxopt.git